 Amsterdam’s Red Light District – Tips for Tourists

-While the Red Light District sounds like it would be an intimidating place to be, it’s really not.
-No seriously, it’s a very comfortable, open, and accepting area.
-I’ve seen kids in strollers, families milling about, and there’s even a daycare next to red light windows.
+While the Red Light District sounds like it would be intimidating, it’s not.
+No, it’s a very comfortable, open, and accepting area.
+I’ve seen kids in strollers, families milling about, and a daycare next to red light windows.

-Admittedly, I was slightly taken aback when I saw a lady drop her child off at one such daycare, then go into the building next door, and then five minutes later I saw her dressed in lingerie in the window.
-But, it’s simply a different mindset.
+Admittedly, I was slightly taken aback when I saw a lady drop her child off at one such daycare, go into the building next door, and then five minutes later, and I saw her dressed in lingerie in the window.
+But it’s simply a different mindset.
 Sex work is regarded differently in the Netherlands, and if you aren’t willing to have an open mind, this area is probably not the right area for you to visit.

 On the flip side, just like in any area of any other city in the world, if you overindulge and act like an idiot, no one respects that, and it’s hardly tolerated – least of all here.
 This isn’t an area where you can do whatever you want.
-People live here, people work here, (yes, sex work is still WORK) and that also needs to be respected.
+People live and work here (yes, sex work is still WORK), which must also be respected.